KK1528/learn-github/README.md

 now i am creating a file name f5 in the same and without commiting the file i am creating a new branch

+now i will merge this branch with the main branch to see the changes